Fire Prevention Week, Oct. 4-10, 2020

-This year’s Fire Prevention Week campaign, “Not Every Hero Wears a Cape.
-Plan and Practice Your Escape!” works to educate everyone about the small but important actions they can take to keep themselves and those around them safe.
+This year’s Fire Prevention Week campaign, “Serve Up Fire Safety in the Kitchen,” works to educate everyone about simple but important actions they can take to keep themselves and those around them safe.

 - Working smoke alarms cut the risk of dying in a home fire in half.

 - Install smoke alarms in every sleeping room, outside each separate sleeping area, and on every level of the home, including the basement.

 - Test smoke alarms at least once a month using the test button.

 - Make sure everyone in the home understands the sound of the smoke alarm and knows how to respond.

 - Home fire escape planning should include the following:

 - Drawing a map of each level of the home, showing all doors and windows

 - Going to each room and pointing to the two ways out

 - Making sure someone will help children, older adults, and people with disabilities wake up and get out